-Another study (2) found that mushrooms are high in an antioxidant that helps prevent plaque formation in arteries.
+Another study (2) found that mushrooms are high in an antioxidant that helps prevent plaque formation in arteries (Atherosclerosis).
 Mushrooms may be the best source of this antioxidant - ergothioneine - which is also found in other foods like wheat germ and chicken liver.
 Even white button mushrooms have 4 to 12 times more than non-mushroom sources.

 1. Dietary supplementation with white button mushroom enhances natural killer cell activity in C57BL/6 mice.